 You may open a ticket, click on ‘Add Child’ and choose between "Using a Template" and "New Child Ticket".
 The original ticket will become the parent ticket and the child ticket will be created as a new ticket.
-This feature is available from the Garden Plan onwards on Freshdesk.
+This feature is available from the Estate Plan onwards on Freshdesk.

 When there are multiple agents involved in a single ticket, we could make use of Shared Ownership.
 Whether it is a customer facing agent or an internal agent, all are kept in the loop on any action done within the ticket.

 Yes, it is possible.
 By using trackers ,tickets can be linked in Freshdesk.